Battle of Knin: Battle for Knin

 The attack on Knin itself began on 25 November with a two-pronged attack on the city of Knin.
 From the west, the 20th Dalmatian Division was able to take a number of localities overlooking Knin with ease.
 However, from the south, the 26th Dalmatian Division met stiff resistance from the 264th Infantry Division (Wehrmacht).
 Final preparations to evacuate Knin had not been agreed upon and thus, the 264th Infantry Division (Wehrmacht) was ordered to fight to the end and make a last stand to ensure troops in Knin could evacuate.

 The 19th Dalmatian Division overran the village of Oćestovo and with additional gains, encircled the town of Knin with the 20th Dalmatian Division.
 Axis troops within Knin attempted to break out of the encirclement to the village of Pađene in order to open up an escape corridor to the village of Otrić.
 Axis forces managed to open up a corridor, albeit barely a kilometre wide.

-Finale phase
+Final phase

-At approximately 3:00 on the night of 2/3 December, the 26th Dalmatian Division reached the entrance of Knin at the bridge over the river Krk from the south.
+At approximately 3:00 on the night of 2/3 December, the 26th Dalmatian Division reached the entrance of Knin at the bridge over the river Krka from the south.
 The 26th Dalmatian Division was unable to cross into the town of Knin due to stiff resistance on the bridge.
 However, the 20th Dalmatian Division broke through defensive lines north west of Knin at Kninsko Polje, allowing them to enter the city of Knin at 4:00 and link up with the 26th Dalmatian Division at the southern bridge.
 At 11:00, all remaining Axis troops within the city of Knin surrendered to the Partisans.